 cbdMD (YCBD) Receives a Hold from Cantor Fitzgerald

-Cantor Fitzgerald analyst Pablo Zuanic maintained a Hold rating on cbdMD (YCBD) today and set a price target of $4.30.
-The company’s shares closed last Thursday at $3.49.
+In a report released today, Pablo Zuanic from Cantor Fitzgerald reiterated a Hold rating on cbdMD (YCBD), with a price target of $4.10.
+The company’s shares closed last Tuesday at $4.14, close to its 52-week high of $4.35.

-Currently, the analyst consensus on cbdMD is a Hold with an average price target of $4.30.
+cbdMD has an analyst consensus of Hold, with a price target consensus of $4.10.

 See today’s analyst top recommended stocks >>